Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 If you don’t feel like investing in a fermenting crock for your pickles yet but still want better results, consider getting air-lock lids for your jars.

 Remember that fermenting works best in an oxygen-less environment.
 You also don’t want bacteria and mold from the air to land on your ferments.
-But, if you tightly cover the ferments, gas won’t be able to escape and the jar can explode.
+But, if you tightly cover the ferments, gas won’t escape, and the jar can explode.

 Airlock lids (like these on Amazon) solve this problem.